verhas/javageci/REFERENCE.md

 contain the source code as it was read from the disk (first argument) and as it is after the code generation (second argument).

+#### Tracing the execution

+When the code generation does not work the way as expected then there is a trace functionality to debug the situation.
+In some cases the generators do not touch some file, in other cases they may alter some file that they were not supposed to.
+To get detailed trace information about the actual actions the framework and the generators do you can specify a file calling the `trace("fileName")` method on the `Geci` object before calling generate.

+The trace information will ba saved into the trace file in XML format.
+Although the XML format is not too sexy it is extremely practical.
+If you look at it using some editor that supports XML then you can not only search in it like in case of standard log files, but you can also navigate hierarchically exploding and closing levels of trace information.

 #### Generate

 The last call after the chain of configuration calls has to be